jina-ai/docs/chapters/my_first_jina_app/index.md

 | `encoder` | Encode each input Document into a vector                   |
 | `indexer` | Build an index of the vectors and metadata key-value pairs |

-Different use cases would use different Pods in their Flows.
-An example would be a `crafter` Pod to break a Document down into sentences.
-(This example doesn't need such a Pod because each input is already just one sentence.)

 #### Searching

-Just like indexing, the search Flow is also defined in a YAML file, in this case at `flows/query.yml`:
+Like the index Flow, the search Flow is also defined in a YAML file, in this case at `flows/query.yml`:

 ```yaml
 !Flow